deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_1_1.png "🔼 Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.")

-> 🔼 The chart displays the performance of various models on the MATH benchmark, comparing the performance gains achieved using different data synthesis methods, notably highlighting the performance boost from the ScaleQuest method.
+> 🔼 The chart displays the performance of various models on the MATH benchmark, comparing the performance boost achieved using the ScaleQuest method against other publicly available datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.